ali-nawazish/ali-nawazish.github.io/index.md

 ### Hello!

-My name is Nawazish i'm an open-source enthusiast a learning & an educator i'm deeply passionate about software development & innovations.
+My name is Nawazish i'm an open-source enthusiast a learning & an educator i'm deeply passionate about software development & innovations...

 # Tech i'm familiar with